Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02h_BalanceCarriedForward.md

 - [SAVE]
 Click this button to save any changes made.

-  > [Warning] Any changes made will overwrite the preconfigured values.
-To prevent this, make sure that the input fields are empty by clicking the [CLEAR] button.

 - [DELETE]
 Click this button to delete a selected account class.

-  > [Info] The preconfigured account classes cannot be deleted, therefore the [DELETE] is grayed out when these account classes are selected.
+  > [Info] The preconfigured account classes cannot be deleted, therefore the [DELETE] is inactive when these account classes are selected.

 [comment]: <> (Unsicher, denn selbsterstellte Kontenklassen lassen sich mit LÖSCHEN-Button auch NICHT löschen.
 Es ist tatsächlich immer ausgegraut.
 Bug?)